The Best Christmas Lights

 The box that the Brite Star lights came in goes a little lower, with a number of 600 lights for an 8-foot tree (75 per foot).
 This lighting calculator at Christmas Light Source tells us that 250 to 400 mini lights will light an 8-foot tree.

 There are a couple of different ways to apply the lights, but one method in particular gets a lot of praise.
 It involves putting the lights on from bottom to top, but doing it vertically, going in and out as you go up.
 This puts lights deep in the tree and creates depth and a warm interior to the tree.
-More information about this is at Real Simple and The Sparkle Queen.
+More information on it is at Real Simple and The Sparkle Queen.
 (If that sounds too radical, you can just do it the traditional way by circling the tree, working from bottom to top.)

 GE’s GM of North American Consumer Lighting, Interview,